crescent-igor/PayPal-VAP/README.md

     1. Reading the records of both Student and Professor
     2. If a course with same course ID taken under a different or the same Professor then it is not to be displayed
     3. After processing the choice updating the Professor and Student files
+* Deleting a course
+    1. Reading the records of both Student and Professor
+    2. Finding elements in student and professor to delete
+    3. After Deletion updating the Professor and Student files

 #### Middleware
 Middleware has been used for the following tasks:
 * Setting 'public' as a static directory